sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Consider using `202 Accepted` for asynchronous operations where the request has been accepted but processing is not yet complete.
+### Consider using `202 Accepted` for asynchronous operations where the request has been accepted but processing is not yet complete
 Use the `202 Accepted` status code for asynchronous operations to indicate that the request has been accepted for processing, but the processing is not yet complete.
 This informs the client that their request is valid and will be processed, but there will be a delay in the final response.